 Cooperation with numerous institutes, research groups and industry shapes science at the Helmholtz Centre for Infection Research.
-With these networks and partners we guarantee best science and technology transfer.
+With these networks and partners we guarantee best technology and knowledge transfer.

 Despite growing demand, the development of anti-infectives has collapsed dramatically due to a combination of scientific and economic challenges.
 Therefore, together with Griffith University (Australia), Fraunhofer ITEM and MHH, HZI works in the International Consortium for Anti-Infective Research (iCAIR) on the preclinical development of anti-infectives for respiratory infectious diseases.
 The overall goal of iCAIR is the establishment of an international, publicly accessible platform for anti-infective research and development. iCAIR acts as an umbrella under which anti-infective drug development is jointly promoted by various international partners with complementary expertise in order to make the concepts accessible for further utilization by the pharmaceutical/biotech industry.